-Proposal Kit template packages and Proposal Pack Wizard software can be installed on Windows 10 S or S Mode computers.
+Proposal Kit template packages and Proposal Pack Wizard software can be installed on Windows in S Mode computers.
 This video will show you how to get Proposal Kit products downloaded and setup on this platform.
 This is also how to get Proposal Kit on a corporate computer if your IT department has restrictions on installing executable programs.

-Read this related article: How to Setup Proposal Kit on Windows 10 S / S Mode
+Read this related article: How to Setup Proposal Kit on Windows in S Mode

 Watch this related video: Proposal Kit Product Overview What's Included & How it Works